Masriyan/Aegis/README.md

-# AEGIS Fusion - Automated Enrichment & Global Intelligence Scanner
+# AEGIS - Automated Enrichment & Global Intelligence Scanner

 AEGIS (by sudo3rs) is a Windows-friendly single-file Flask app for rapid URL and domain reconnaissance.
 It stitches together passive OSINT, semi-offensive exposure checks, automation workflows, and reporting so blue/purple teams can move from "paste a URL" to "export evidence" in one pane.